xiaobogaga/fakedb/README.md

-a transactional db, based on aries and s2pl, can save two key-value pairs. key, value size cannot larger than 8K. built for learning purpose.
+fakedb, a transactional database, based on aries and s2pl, can save two key-value pairs.
+Key, value size cannot be larger than 8K.
+Built for learning purpose.

 ## Install: